-Equitas Academy will pursue the following school-wide and scholar group outcome goals, based on the state priorities detailed in California Education Code § 52060(d).
+Equitas Academy 3 will pursue the following school-wide and scholar group outcome goals, based on the state priorities detailed in California Education Code § 52060(d).
 Scholar performance and achievement of school-wide, scholar group and individual scholar progress is measured by multiple and varied summative and formative assessments that are aligned to state and federal standards (including the CCSS) and reflect proficiency measures required by the new CAASPP, as well as state priorities detailed in California Education Code § 52060(d).

 The following chart details the Charter School's goals as of this petition submission, for all pupils (including statistically significant subgroups) pursuant to California Education Code Section 47605(b)(5)(A)(ii), 52052, for each of the eight (8) state priorities identified in California Education Code § 52060(d), including specific annual actions the school will take to achieve each of the identified annual goals.
-We note that as required under the California Education Code, Equitas Academy stakeholders will engage in a collaborative process each year to update and prepare an annual Local Control and Accountability Plan (LCAP) as a basis for prioritizing allocation of funds.
-The following is intended to be illustrative of the goals and actions Equitas Academy anticipates at this point in time.
+We note that as required under the California Education Code, EQ3 stakeholders will engage in a collaborative process each year to update and prepare an annual Local Control and Accountability Plan (LCAP) as a basis for prioritizing allocation of funds.
+The following is intended to be illustrative of the goals and actions EQ3 anticipates at this point in time.

-LCFF STATE PRIORITIES GOAL #1 Related State Priorities: $\sqrt{74}$ $\boxtimes 7$ $\boxtimes 1$ All scholars will receive quality instruction in State adopted learning standards from skilled and dedicated teachers. $\boxtimes 2$ $\square$ 5 $\sqrt{78}$ $\square$ 3 $\Box$ 6 Local Priorities: □: Π:

-Specific Annual Actions to Achieve Goal

-Priority 1 (Basic Services)

-Priority 1 Outcome 1 - Degree to which teachers are appropriately assigned pursuant to Education Code section 44258.9, and fully credentialed in the subject areas and for the pupils they are teaching.

-- Equitas will hire, supervise, evaluate and retain qualified teaching staff. - Equitas will ensure verification of proper credentials and DoJ clearance prior to start of employment. - Equitas will actively recruit qualified teachers reflecting scholar ethnic demographics - 100% of teachers will receive Professional Development on CCSS ELA/ELD Frameworks, Math & NGSS

-Priority 1 Outcome 2 - Pupils have access to standards-aligned instructional materials pursuant to Education Code section 60119.

-- Equitas will provide appropriate, standards-aligned (including CA CCSS and the academic content and performance standards) textbooks/curriculum materials. - Equitas will review alignment of instructional materials to standards. - Equitas will maintain an annual inventory of instructional materials and respective purchase of materials. - Equitas budget will be reviewed every year to ensure adequate budget for instructional materials is in place.

-Priority 1 Outcome 3 - School facilities are maintained in good repair pursuant to Education Code section 17002(d).

-- Equitas facilities will be maintained and cleaned by custodial staff - Equitas will do annual and monthly facility inspections to screen for safety hazards. - Equitas will utilize Site Inspection Lists and provide daily general cleaning and spot checks by custodial staff

-Priority 2 (Implementation of State Standards)
+LCFF STATE PRIORITIES GOAL #1 All scholars will receive quality instruction in State adopted learning standards from skilled and dedicated teachers.
+Related State Priorities: 1 □: Specific Annual Actions to Achieve Goal Priority 1 (Basic Services) Priority 1 Outcome 1 - Degree to which teachers are appropriately assigned pursuant 44258.9, and fully credentialed in the subject areas and for the pupils they are teach Equitas will hire, supervise, evaluate and retain qualified teaching staff.
+Equitas will ensure verification of proper credentials and DoJ clearance prior to start Equitas will actively recruit qualified teachers reflecting scholar ethnic demographics 100% of teachers will receive Professional Development on CCSS ELA/ELD Framewor Priority 1 Outcome 2 - Pupils have access to standards-aligned instructional materials section 60119.
+Equitas will provide appropriate, standards-aligned (including CA CCSS and the acade standards) textbooks/curriculum materials.
+Equitas will review alignment of instructional materials to standards.
+Equitas will maintain an annual inventory of instructional materials and respective put Equitas budget will be reviewed every year to ensure adequate budget for instructions. of employment. cks, Math & NGSS s pursuant to Education Code emic content and performance urchase of materials.
+Priority 1 Outcome 3 - School facilities are maintained in good repair pursuant to Edu Equitas facilities will be maintained and cleaned by custodial staff Equitas will do annual and monthly facility inspections to screen for safety hazards.
+Equitas will utilize Site Inspection Lists and provide daily general cleaning and spot ch Priority 2 (Implementation of State Standards)